PX4/PX4-user_guide/en/telemetry/holybro_xbp9x_radio.md

 # Holybro XBP9X Telemetry Radio

-Holybro XBP9X Radio can be configured easily using Digi’s free XCTU software or via Digi’s simplified AT or API command sets.
-The Radios provide secure, reliable delivery of critical data between devices with 256-bit AES encryption.
+Holybro XBP9X radio can be configured easily using Digi’s free XCTU software or via Digi’s simplified AT or API command sets.
+The radio provides secure, reliable delivery of critical data between devices with 256-bit AES encryption.

-With RF line-of-sight ranging up to 65 miles* and strong interference blocking capability, the Radios are ideal for those applications requiring the combination of range, data redundancy and data reliability.
+With RF line-of-sight ranging up to 65 miles/100km and strong interference blocking capability, the radios are ideal for those applications requiring the combination of range, data redundancy and data reliability.

 **Features:**
 - USB Type-C port, integrated USB to UART converter